Skip to main content

 Decorum

-Proper courtroom etiquette must be observed.
 Cell phones and wireless devices must remain off while in the courtroom, unless necessary for court proceedings.

 Continuances

-Continuances and extensions will be granted if reasonably possible with the understanding that all cases should be resolved within the time frames and guidelines of the Rules of Superintendence.
-Requests for continuances must be presented to the Court a minimum of five (5) business days prior to the court date.
-Opposing parties must be contacted regarding requests.
+Continuances will be granted if reasonably possible with the understanding that all cases should be resolved within the time frames and guidelines of the Rules of Superintendence.
+Requests must be presented to the Court at least five (5) business days prior to the court date.

 Motions & Briefs